 Like it or not, winter is right around the corner.
 Now is the time to prepare your home for the kind of weather most houses don’t like.
-Cold rain, strong wind, falling leaves and freezing temperatures all bring the possibility of a home repair emergency.
+Cold rain, strong wind, falling leaves, and freezing temperatures all make a home repair emergency possible.
 We recommend you take the time now to review this winter home readiness checklist:

 - Make sure your heating system is ready

-Have your furnace inspected each year.
-If you have a high-efficiency system, PVC vent pipes need to be cleared of any obstructions.
+Have your furnace inspected each year!
+If you have a high-efficiency system, PVC vent pipes must be cleared of obstructions.
 If you have a boiler, it needs to be cleaned every year.
 Gas systems should have a cleaning every three years.

 - Check the fireplace and the chimney